 All Composition applicants must also include notated scores or lead sheets for each selection submitted.
 Label each score or lead sheet with the title of the piece and your name.

 If You Are Invited for a Live Audition…

 Should you be invited to the Merit Scholarship & Admission Live Audition weekend you will be required to perform up to three selections in a live audition for a faculty panel.
 Admissions counselors will do their best to make alternate arrangements for students unable to travel to Seattle for live auditions as well as international students.

 All live auditions are conducted on the Cornish campus at Kerry Hall, 710 East Roy St., Seattle, WA 98102.

 Plan to arrive one hour prior to your scheduled audition time, so that you have adequate time to warm-up.
 Once you check in, we will assign you to a warm-up room.
 Your audition day will consist of three steps:

 - An informal interview with members of the music faculty (10 minutes)

 - Brief placement tests for theory, eartraining, and piano (30 minutes total)

-If you require an accompanist, please bring enough copies of any sheet music for yourself and the accompanist(s).
+If you require an accompanist, please bring multiple copies of any sheet music for both yourself and the accompanist(s).
 For classical or early music students we will provide piano or continuo accompaniment; for jazz students we will provide piano and bass accompaniment.
 A four-piece drum set, and guitar or bass amplifier will be provided for those who require them; jazz drummers should bring their own cymbals.